langchain-ai/langgraph/docs/docs/cloud/reference/cli.md

 ### `up`

-Start langgraph API server.
+Start LangGraph API server.
 For local testing, requires a LangSmith API key with access to LangGraph Cloud closed beta.
 Requires a license key for production use.

 **Usage**